yablochko8/color-finder-semantic-search/COOKBOOK.md

 - I've shown the happy path here, perhaps 4 hours of human time.
 I would estimate there was another 8 hours of active time spent on deadends and debugging.
 - Writing this cookbook as I was working through this task made it much easier to jump back in after a one day gap when my focus was elsewhere.
 - Embedding costs for this project were trivial.
-30k entries came under $0.02 for both OpenAI and Mistral
+30k entries came in under $0.02 for both OpenAI and Mistral

 ## Links